dhvitOP/multiple-purpose-discord-bot-like-carlbot/README.md

 Auto Mod
 Leveling
 Much More!!
+# Original Bot
+The Original Bot is Dumb Bot and For testing You can invite That bot from here - [Invite Bot](https://www.dumb-dsc.tk/invite)
 ## Support
 Tested Ones :
 This Bot Project Can Run on Windows , Glitch.com, Replit.com